stashed/docs/docs/guides/latest/auto-backup/workload.md

           name: my-daemon-config
 ```

 Notice the `metadata.annotations` field.
-We have specified automatic backup specific annotations to backup our desired directory.
+We have specified automatic backup specific annotations to backup our desired file path.

 Let's create the DaemonSet we have shown above,